Cgull01/tresure/README.md

 -edit task V

--drag tasks, re-do with dataTransfer, do not let other things to be dragged in
+-drag tasks

 - clean code, types and check for question marks
+- add right click to perform actions

+- do not create empty task V
+- delete task in task edit V

+- check if i can call functions from components to svelte files .ts

+- show dragImage created in figma

 -create project
--save project to JSON
+-save project to JSON/db

 EXTRAS:
 attachments